dmtrKovalenko/caps-word.nvim/README.md

 ## 🚀 Usage

-Simply use a keybinding to toggle the caps word mode, type your constant and press <space> or any other non word character.
+Simply use a keybinding to toggle the caps word mode, type your constant and press <space>, or any other non-word character.
 The mode will be ✨ automatically ✨ disabled and you can continue typing as usual.

 ![demo gif](./demo.gif)

 ## ❓ FAQ

-### Should I try it if I already use qmk caps word?
+### Should I try it if I already use QMK caps word?

-No if you totally like it, but I did becuase:
+No, if you absolutely like it, but I did because:

-- QMK caps word does not know about your keybindings in insert mode and actually breaks them by changing the emitted keys
+- QMK caps word does not know about your keybindings in insert mode and breaks them by changing the emitted keys
-- it can't disable itself on insert leave which is useful
+- it can't disable itself on insert leave, which is useful
-- this plugin is buffer local which helps when jumping between splits
+- this plugin is buffer-local which helps when jumping between splits

-## 🏆 Self promotion
+## 🏆 Self-promotion

 If you like this little tool subscribe to my [Twitter/X](https://x.com/neogoose_btw) for more updates on my open source work.